Twenty years ago we’d brag to our friends about how smart our children were. Now, we can also brag about how smart our homes are!

 To use Amazon Guard, you must have the Amazon Echo Plus Generation 2 model.

 Smart plugs can control lights, appliances, and any other device with a plug.
 They are Wifi connected, controlled by apps or smart home hubs, and can be scheduled to your liking.

-Smart plugs are a great upgrade for your smart home in 2019 because of their versatility.
+Smart plugs are an excellent upgrade for your smart home because of their versatility.
 Smart plugs don’t discriminate against older lamps, appliances, or coffee makers.
-They simply turn these devices on and off from the plug via the app or smart ecosystem.
+They turn these devices on and off from the plug via the app or intelligent ecosystem.

 5. Smart Light Bulbs

 Smart light bulbs allow you to control your home’s lighting system by voice using a hub or by using an app.

 Smart bulb brands to try out in 2019 are Phillips Hue and Eufy Lumos.